godotengine/godot-docs/tutorials/shaders/shader_reference/shader_preprocessor.rst

     #endif

 However, the ``#if`` variant can be faster in certain scenarios.
 This is because all run-time branches in a shader are still compiled and variables within those branches may still take up register space, even if they are never run in practice.

-`Modern GPUs are quite effective at performing "static" branching <https://medium.com/@jasonbooth_86226/branching-on-a-gpu-18bfc83694f2>`__.
+Modern GPUs are `quite effective <https://medium.com/@jasonbooth_86226/branching-on-a-gpu-18bfc83694f2>`__ at performing "static" branching.
 "Static" branching refers to ``if`` statements where *all* pixels/vertices evaluate to the same result in a given shader invocation.
-However, high amounts of :abbr:`VGPR (Vector General-Purpose Register)`s (which can be caused by having too many branches) can still slow down shader execution significantly.
+However, high amounts of :abbr:`VGPRs (Vector General-Purpose Register)` (which can be caused by having too many branches) can still slow down shader execution significantly.

 #elif